 1.1 Introduction to the Country Report

-Primary users of this report are those working for the commissioning DPs in Bangladesh who may be expected to use the findings and lessons learned in future programming to support civil society engagement in policy dialogue.
-Secondary users include the CSO community in the country, the Government and wider DPs and ICSOs and INGOs.
+Primary users of this report are those working for the commissioning DPs in Uganda who may be expected to use the findings and lessons learned in future programming to support civil society engagement in policy dialogue.
+Secondary users include the CSO community in the country, the Government and wider DPs and international CSOs and INGOs.

-The Bangladesh Country Study was undertaken between September 2011 and March 2012 by a team of three researchers comprising Dee Jupp (International team leader and responsible for the Local Government case), Maheen Sultan (National expert responsible for the Primary Education case) and Thomas Costa (National expert responsible for the Minority Rights case and Food Security mini-case).
+The Uganda Country Study was undertaken between July 2011 and March, 2012 by a team of four researchers comprising Hope Kabuchu (Team leader and responsible for oversight of all case studies and DP support) Zie Gariyo (National expert responsible for the governance and accountability case), Charles Abola (National expert responsible for the gender-based legislation case study) and Mike Felton, (International consultant, for the forest management and governance case study).

 1.2 The context